silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 This is possible because the actual index operations are run as separate PHP sub-processes inside the main web request.

+### Auto-commits

+This connector relies on the Solr server to do auto-commits (it only pushes updates into the indices).
+This means updates will show in the search results with a pre-determined delay.

+The *solrconfig.xml* provided with this module sets the `updateLog`, `autoCommit` and `autoSoftCommit` to conservative defaults.
+This configuration will be uploaded to the server when *Solr_Configure* task is ran.

+You should review these settings before going to production.
+Read [Hard commits, soft commits and transaction logs](https://lucidworks.com/blog/2013/08/23/understanding-transaction-logs-softcommit-and-commit-in-sorlcloud/) to learn more.

+Historical aside: in the past, with Solr 3, we have used explicit client-triggered commits.
+With large datasets this caused the commits to pile up (run in parallel), which quickly reduced Solr server performance.
+With Solr 4, auto-commits are the preferred way to perform commits.

 ### File-based configuration (solrconfig.xml etc)

 Many aspects of Solr are configured outside of the `schema.xml` file